Skip to main content

 What is pydap?

-pydap is an open-source implementation of the OPeNDAP protocol, written from scratch in pure python.
-You can use pydap to access scientific data available on the many OPeNDAP servers publically available through the internet.
-Because pydap supports remote and lazy evaluation, you can access the data without having to download it; instead, you work with special array and iterable objects that download data on-the-fly as necessary, saving bandwidth and time.
+pydap is an open-source implementation of the OPeNDAP protocol, written from scratch in pure Python.
+You can use pydap to access scientific data available on the many OPeNDAP servers publicly-available through the internet.
+Because pydap supports remote and lazy evaluation, you can access the data without having to download it; Instead, you work with special array and iterable objects that download data on-the-fly as necessary, saving bandwidth and time.
 The module also comes with a robust-but-lightweight OPeNDAP server, implemented as a WSGI application.

 Why pydap?

-Originally developed in the 2000s, pydap is one of the oldest open-source python projects available and it gets rutinely developed and maintained by the OPeNDAP community at large.
-In addition, pydap is a long-recognized backend engine (and dependency) for xarray and chances are you have used pydap in past without knowing.
+Originally developed in the 2000s, pydap is one of the oldest open-source Python projects available and is routinely developed and maintained by the OPeNDAP community at large.
+In addition, pydap is a long-recognized backend engine (and dependency) for xarray and chances are you have used pydap in the past without knowing it.

 Quickstart